 Catholic education is a vital part of the Church’s life and mission.
 We are all learners, no matter what our stage in life.
 We all need to be taught by, and come closer to, Jesus, the Word of God.
 I hope that serving as a Governor I can learn from those around me, and in turn help them to grow in knowledge and love of God and neighbour.

-Mr Haskell is a Staff Governor and his term of office ends on the 15/10/22.
-Mr Haskell is a member of the Behaviour, Curriculum, Achievement & Teaching Committee.
+Mrs Banach is a Parent Governor and her term of office ends on the 12/11/2024.
+Mrs Banach is a member of the Catholic Ethos & RE and Finance Committees.

 Mrs Liz Burles – Co-Opted Governor

-Mrs Burles is a Co-Opted Governor appointed by the Governing Body; her term of office ends on the 28/01/2023.
-Mrs Burles is our Sports Premium Governor, and a member of both the Finance and Behaviour, Curriculum, Achievement & Teaching Committees.
-Click here for additional information.
+Mrs Burles is a Co-Opted Governor appointed by the Governing Body; her term of office ends on the 30/01/27.
+Mrs Burles is our Sports Premium and Wellbeing Governor, and a member of both the Finance and Behaviour, Curriculum, Achievement & Teaching Committees.

 Mrs Burles's statement